itspangler/geospatial-humanities-s2025/src/labs/lab01/assessing-the-terrain.md

 2. The Geodata Repository is basically an annotated file directory.
 On the home page, AWMC provides [some context](https://github.com/AWMC/geodata/tree/master?tab=readme-ov-file#directory-format) for the file formats in which they publish their data: GeoJSON (`.geojson`) and shapefile (`.shp`).
 These are two of most common spatial data file formats that you will encounter in this class, and we'll talk a lot more about them in Week 4.
 For now, suffice to say that each format provides a different approach to encoding features about the world as one of three geometries: *points*, *lines*, and *polygons*.
 Shapefiles are a [proprietary format developed and maintained by Esri](https://pro.arcgis.com/en/pro-app/latest/help/data/shapefiles/working-with-shapefiles-in-arcgis-pro.htm), the makers of ArcGIS software.
 GeoJSON is an [open-source spatial data format](https://geojson.org/).

-3. Because ArcGIS Pro does not support the GeoJSON format (🙄), we are going to download the shapfile folders.
+3. Because ArcGIS Pro does not provide inherent support the GeoJSON format (🙄), we are going to download the shapfile folders.
 Click on the file `Cultural Shapefiles for Apr 2024.zip`.
 This is a "zipped" or compressed folder.
 To initiate the download, click the download icon at the upper-right hand side of the new page:

     <figure>
     <img src="images/image11.png" width=180px>